 When it comes to couples activities, one of the more interesting is “Theme Night.”
 Theme Night is a lot like date night, but with a twist.
 (For the sake of this blog, the twist will be rather generic.
 Some couples I am sure could get really twisted if they wanted to — but, we have chosen not to go there, much to either your disappointment, or relief.)

 Theme night is basic role playing.
 It doesn’t have to be sexy; it can be just interesting, or fun.
 Think of this as a couples’ parlor game – just not in the parlor.

 Downtown Napa is a great location for dates with a theatrical twist.
 Locations should be good for conversation, so think Carpe Diem at the bar or 1313 by the fireplace.
-Sashay into The Thomas at Fagiani’s Bar for a retro speakeasy location.
+Sashay into The Thomas at Fagiani’s Bar for a retro speakeasy location (now closed).
 If you want to go old-school local try Henry’s on Main Street — great for gritty film noir, or maybe blue-collar cops and robbers.

 Date Night itinerary suggestions:

 Leave your man waiting for you at either

 - Vermeil Wines Tasting Room.
 While waiting for your arrival, your man can get his football hookup here, as founder Dick Vermeil took the Philadelphia Eagles to Super Bowl XV.